prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export const TOP = FaceValues.top;

+// Warning: (ae-internal-missing-underscore) The name "transformAnchorPlacement" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function transformAnchorPlacement(a: AnchorPlacement, dx: number, dy: number): AnchorPlacement;

 // Warning: (ae-incompatible-release-tags) The symbol "TranslatedViewportElement" is marked as @public, but its signature references "TranslatedViewportElementBase" which is marked as @internal
 //
 // @public (undocumented)